Peace to the Gods and Goddesses of the foundation;

 And mad respect to London;

-As noted in my blog The African Roots of Hebraism for the progression of our development as a people it is vital that we come to terms with who we are.
+As noted in my last blog post The African Roots of Hebraism for the progression of our development as a people it is vital that we come to terms with who we are.

-The world has terribly corrupted the revolutionary message of the Messiah beyond all recognition.
-The Messiah’s original movement was a revolutionary movement.
-The fact that it featured God so centrally was due to his Hebrew upbringing.
+The world has terribly corrupted the revolutionary message of Christ beyond recognition.
+The Messiah’s original movement was a socio-political movement.
+The fact that it featured God so centrally was due to his Hebraic upbringing.

 He was a Hebrew of Hebrews, and as a devout Hebrew he had God and the laws of God at the heart of his movement.